-David has many years of experience as a barrister.
+David has over 19 years of experience as a barrister.
 He specialises in crime, regulatory and professional disciplinary work.
 He has a particular interest in representing professionals, including police officers, in the various courts and tribunals.
 He has had an extraordinary success rate when representing police officers.

 David is a dedicated advocate who prides himself on meticulous preparation and close attention to detail.
 He welcomes instructions to provide written advice on evidence and prospects.

 David prosecutes and defends at the highest level.
 His experience and skills led to his appointment to a number of national panels, including, in 2012, the list of Specialist Regulatory Advocates specialising in Environmental Law and Health & Safety Law.
 He is also on the Advocates’ Panel of the General Medical Council.

 David’s attention to detail, his common sense approach with clients and his dedication to his cases have meant that he has a very busy practice.
 He fights cases with vigour and enthusiasm.
 He prides himself on his accessibility to his clients; out-of-office conferences, calls and emails are the norm to him.
 He is exceptionally bright while remaining grounded when dealing with issues.
 These key attributes coupled with his tenacity and determination to see each instruction through set him apart.

 Police Law Cases